Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Introduction

-Kuperberg's landmark paper \cite{KuperbergCommMathPhys96} motivated Sikora and Westbury's work, and laid the topological foundation for ours as well.
-He proved that a basis for the vector space of $\mathrm{SL}_3(\mathbb{C})$-invariant tensors, which lies inside a tensor product of finite-dimensional irreducible representations of $\mathrm{SL}_3(\mathbb{C})$, can be indexed by a collection of pictures drawn on an ideal polygon $\poly_k$ (equivalently, one can consider $\mathfrak{sl}_3(\mathbb{C})$-invariant tensors for the Lie algebra $\mathfrak{sl}_3(\mathbb{C})$).
+Kuperberg's landmark paper \cite{KuperbergCommMathPhys96} influenced \cite{SikoraAlgGeomTop07} and laid the topological foundation for the present work as well.
+He proved that a certain collection of web pictures drawn on an ideal polygon $\poly_k$ indexes a linear basis for the sub-space of $\mathrm{SL}_3(\mathbb{C})$-invariant tensors in a $k$-fold tensor product of finite-dimensional irreducible representations of $\mathrm{SL}_3(\mathbb{C})$.
 Along the way, he showed how the pictures for the ideal polygon $\poly_k$ can be obtained by gluing together the more basic pictures for an ideal triangle $\poly_3$.
-We apply Kuperberg's ``local'' pictorial ideas in order to analyze ``global'' pictures that are drawn on a triangulated surface $(\surf, \idealtriang)$.
-We are also interested in how our work relates to other methods for studying webs, such as the affine building approach of \cite{FontaineCompositio13} and the cluster algebra approach of~\cite{FominAdvMath16}.
+We apply Kuperberg's local pictorial ideas in order to analyze global web pictures drawn on a triangulated surface $(\surf, \idealtriang)$.

-Motivated in part by the Fock-Goncharov Duality Conjecture \cite{FockIHES06}, Goncharov and Shen \cite{GoncharovInvent15} developed a general method by which bases of algebras of functions on moduli spaces can be indexed by ``positive integral tropical points'', namely the preimage points mapping to $\Zpos$ under a ``tropicalized potential function'' (for another approach to the Fock-Goncharov Duality Conjecture, see \cite{GrossJAmerMathSoc18, GoncharovAdvMath18}; and for a quantum $\mathrm{SL}_2$-version, see \cite{AllegrettiAdvMath17}).
-These bases are defined abstractly, employing the geometric Satake correspondence.
-Goncharov and Shen showed that, for an ideal triangle~$\poly_3$ equipped with a general linear symmetry group, the positive integral tropical points correspond to solutions of the Knutson-Tao rhombus inequalities.
-In Theorem~\ref{thm:first-theorem-intro}, we also make use of these inequalities in order to assign positive integer coordinates to pictures, in the rank 2 setting.
-We do not know the extent to which our construction agrees with that of \cite{GoncharovInvent15}.
-Preliminary computations mentioned in \cite{GrossJAmerMathSoc18} suggest that such a connection is likely, however highly non-trivial.
-For another geometric application of the Goncharov-Shen potential function, see \cite{HuangArxiv19}.
+Motivated by the Fock-Goncharov Duality Conjecture \cite{FockIHES06} (see also \cite{GrossJAmerMathSoc18, GoncharovAdvMath18}), Goncharov-Shen \cite{GoncharovInvent15} developed a theory by which bases of algebras of functions on moduli spaces, defined abstractly via the geometric Satake correspondence, can be indexed by positive integral tropical points, namely the preimage points mapping to $\Zpos$ under a tropicalized potential function.
+They showed that, for an ideal triangle $\poly_3$ equipped with a general linear symmetry group, the positive integral tropical points correspond to solutions of the Knutson-Tao rhombus inequalities.
+In the $\mathrm{SL}_3$-setting of this article, Theorem \ref{thm:first-theorem-intro} also makes use of these inequalities in order to assign positive integer coordinates to webs.
+We think of this result as a manifestation of Goncharov-Shen's ideas about duality; see \cite{DouglasArxiv20b} for a further discussion.
+(For another geometric application of the Goncharov-Shen potential function, see \cite{MR4595283huangsun}.)